pegros/PEG_LIST/README.md

 dedicated sub-pages providing detailed information about their configurations and various implementation examples.
 This applies to the different App Builder components, but some more technical ones are also described (e.g. merge utility).

+For the few Aura components, you may have a look at their standard _.auradoc_ and for Apex classes a _@ApexDoc_ like approach (with `@description`... tags) has been used.

 Most components may also be embedded in other custom LWC components but these use cases are currently not documented for the time being.
 You may however look at the source code to see how to reuse some of them (main action bar component, or display or utility ones) or reach out to the author for more informations.